hackclub/increase-ruby/README.md

 ### Error Handling

-Whenever you make an oopsies, the client will raise an error!
+Whenever you make an oopsie, the client will raise an error!
 Errors originating from the API will be a subclass of `Increase::ApiError`.

 ```ruby